 Aamir Khan: Speaking of boyish good looks, Aamir's might make it a bit of a stretch to imagine him as a battle-tested veteran.
 But as he showed in Fanaa (Destroyed By Love, 2006), he can play a character with hidden depths.

 Lady Russell: I'm not sure that Austen specifies how old Lady Russell is; my guess is that she is still relatively youthful, despite her role as a surrogate mother to the motherless Anne.
-Lady Russell is calm, wise, and independent, but made a fateful lapse in judgement eight years ago which both Anne and Wentworth finds it difficult to forgive.
+Lady Russell is calm, wise, and independent, but made a fateful lapse in judgement eight years ago which both Anne and Wentworth find it difficult to forgive.
 The actresses I'd like to see in the role:

 Juhi Chawla: Juhi has just the right sympathetic nature for Lady Russell.